Duckonaut/split-monitor-workspaces/README.md

 - Hyprland >= v0.38.1

 # Installing
-Since Hyprland plugins don't have ABI guarantees, you *should* download the Hyprland source and compile it if you plan to use plugins.
-This ensures the compiler version is the same between the Hyprland build you're running, and the plugins you are using.

-The guide on compiling and installing Hyprland manually is on the [wiki](http://wiki.hyprland.org/Getting-Started/Installation/#manual-manual-build)

 ## Using [hyprpm](https://wiki.hyprland.org/Plugins/Using-Plugins/#hyprpm)
 Hyprpm is a tool integrated with the latest Hyprland version, to use it first you'll need to add the repository and then enable the plugin